lisa-lumos/Snowflake/05-data-types.md

 Refer to chapter 0.

 ### Considerations for VARIANT
-The VARIANT data type imposes a 16 MB size limit on individual rows.
+The VARIANT data type imposes a `16 MB size limit` on individual rows.
 If the data exceeds 16 MB, enable the STRIP_OUTER_ARRAY file format option for the COPY INTO command to remove the outer array brackets and load the records inside into separate table rows.

 To convert a VARIANT "null" value to SQL NULL, cast it as a string.

-To improve query performance, recommend to extract semi-structured data elements containing “null” values into relational columns before loading them.
-Or, if the “null” values in your files simply mean missing values, recommend setting the file format option STRIP_NULL_VALUES to TRUE when loading the semi-structured data files.
+To improve query performance, recommend to extract semi-structured data elements containing "null" values into relational columns before loading them.
+Or, if the "null" values in your files simply mean missing values, recommend setting the file format option `STRIP_NULL_VALUES` to TRUE when loading the semi-structured data files.

 When working with unfamiliar semi-structured data, you might not know the key names in an OBJECT.
-You can use the FLATTEN function with the RECURSIVE argument to return the list of distinct key names in all nested elements in an OBJECT.
+You can use the `FLATTEN function with the RECURSIVE argument to return the list of distinct key names in all nested elements in an OBJECT`.
 You can also use this to retrieve all keys and paths in an OBJECT.

 ## Unstructured data
 ### Intro